Last Updated: 4/29/15

 On 5/3/12, I removed the tropical waterlily, potted it up and put it in the 1800 gallon pond, bailed out the basement pond, and put everything up for the season.
 There was only one tiny piece of parrot feather still alive, and it fell apart when I was moving it.
 The parrot feather in the 1800 gallon pond never died due to lack of winter this year so it is fine but, if I had to depend on the indoor supply I overwintered, I would have been out of luck.
 I also put out the rest of the Cyprio biothings that were floating around in the basement pond.

 I set up the basement pond on 10/9/12.
 I put in some snowball plant from the 1800 gallon pond and one sprig of parrot feather.
 That is it for now.
-There will be no fish this year as it is a lot of trouble, and I have no income.
+There would be no fish this year as it is a lot of trouble, and I had no income.

 On 10/18/12, I pulled the tropical aquatic variegated orange canna out of the pond.
 I managed to get it out of the pot and pull it apart.
 There were about a dozen parts to it!
 I repotted the best one in aquatic plant soil (looks like brown cat litter) topped with pea gravel and put that in the basement pond.
 The rest of the tubers I washed and have stored in wet spaghnum moss.
 I also pulled out huge wads of tropical snowball plant from the big pond and put those in the basement pond and one sprig of parrot feather.
 A few months ago, there was parrot feather everywhere and now most of it is gone.
 For the snowball plants, I kept the root systems more than the top leaves which easily snap off and/or drop their leaves.
 In order to overwinter it, I only need one of these plants to make it.
 I expect lots of die off.